Burned House Tax Rules: Claiming Deductions After a Fire

 Common Mistakes to Avoid

-Don’t attempt to claim casualty loss deductions without proper documentation.
-The IRS scrutinizes these claims carefully, and inadequate records will result in denial and potential penalties.
+Avoid trying to assert casualty loss deductions without adequate documentation.
+The IRS examines these claims closely, and insufficient documentation may lead to rejection and possible penalties.

 Avoid overlooking insurance reimbursement impacts on your calculations.
 Many taxpayers incorrectly calculate their losses by ignoring insurance payouts, leading to incorrect deduction amounts.